saqibbedar/BedarX-Pro/CONTRIBUTING.md

 ## Pull Request Process

-1. Update the README.md with details of significant changes if applicable
+1. Update the README.md with details of significant changes
 2. Update the CHANGELOG.md following the existing format
 3. The PR will be reviewed and merged after approval
 4. Version numbers will be updated by maintainers

+## Known Limitations

+When working on themes, be aware that:

+- README preview colors may not be fully customizable
+- Some selection backgrounds might not respond to theme changes
+- Certain UI elements have limited theming support via VS Code API

 ## Questions?